-But it’s easier to respond with ‘bittersweet’ when people ask how I am feeling about sending my first child off to kindergarten, than it would be to answer more candidly by saying I’m scared out of my wits, heartbroken and celebratory all at the same time.
+But it’s easier to respond with “bittersweet” when people ask how I am feeling about my first child starting kindergarten, than to candidly answer, “I’m scared out of my wits, heartbroken, and celebratory all at the same time.”

 The first five years of my son’s life have been incredibly rewarding, challenging, and transformational for our entire family.

 I relish in being the center of my boy’s universe.
 And while I appreciate my time to myself, nothing gives me a fuller heart than his affectionate displays that remind me I am his number one.

 As kindergarten approaches ever too quickly, I’m realizing that the slow and heart-wrenching process of letting go is about to begin.
-While I still have many more years ahead with my son in our home and under our direct care, at this stage of life, the start of elementary school feels as momentous as a high school graduation or eighteenth birthday.
-In a small but marked way, my baby is leaving me.
+While I still have many more years ahead with my son in our home and under our direct care, at this stage of life, the start of elementary school feels as momentous as a high school graduation or his eighteenth birthday.

 This summer has been more significant than any other summer of the last five years.
-Of course there was the summer that my son was born, the summer he turned one year old and learned to walk, the summer he learned to ride a bike without training wheels, and so on.
+Of course there was the summer my son was born, the summer he turned one and learned to walk, the summer he learned to ride a bike without training wheels, and so on.

 He is growing in all the right ways, and it is a joy to witness.
-Still I can’t help but feel that while he outgrows his size 4T pants and his preschool, part of him is outgrowing mommy too.
+Still I can’t help but feel that while he outgrows his size 4T pants and his preschool, part of him is outgrowing mommy, too.

 Letting go is hard, but I’m trying to focus on maintaining a close bond between us.
 Now more than ever I realize how imperative it is that we stay attached and in touch with each other, so that his love for family and his inherent goodness will remain no matter what influences he encounters on his commencing journey.